-NBA Rumors: Jimmy Butler To Sit Out, Perhaps Indefinitely Until He’s Traded
+NBA Rumors: Jimmy Butler To Sit Out, Perhaps Indefinitely, Until He’s Traded

 — Stadium (@WatchStadium) October 31, 2018

 Last week ESPN‘s Adrian Wojnarowski reported that the Houston Rockets had taken the lead in regards to teams expressing interest in acquiring Butler.
-In exchange for giving Houston what it would need to form a legitimate big-three along with Chris Paul and reigning MVP James Harden, there was talk that Minnesota figured to rely on getting up to four first-round draft picks, if not some combination involving Marquese Chriss and Brandon Knight.
+In exchange for giving Houston what it would need to form a legitimate big-three — along with Chris Paul and reigning MVP James Harden — there was talk that Minnesota figured to rely on getting up to four first-round draft picks, if not some combination involving Marquese Chriss and Brandon Knight.

-Interestingly enough, Chriss and Knight are just about on the verge of meeting the 60-day window the Rockets are obligated to wait out before they could swap them with another team.
+Interestingly enough, Chriss and Knight are just about on the verge of meeting the 60-day window that the Rockets are obligated to wait out before they could swap them with another team.
 Thus, the timing of Butler sitting out over “general soreness and precautionary rest” has been a cause for speculation that perhaps the Timberwolves and Butler are going through the motions of their final days together.

-It might be in Minnesota’s interest to cut bait and take what they could get – considering Butler has confirmed that he will not be returning after his contract expires at season’s end.
+It might be in Minnesota’s best interest to cut bait and take what they could get — considering that Butler has confirmed that he will not be returning after his contract expires at season’s end.
 And logic says that the sooner they can promise him to a post-season contender, the more they’d be able to get for him.
-However, Wojnarowski has since circled back to report that his own sources say Thibodeau and owner Glen Taylor are not convinced they’ve received the best offer they can for Butler, and their prudence might have turned interested parties off for the time being.
+However, Wojnarowski has since circled back to report that his own sources say that Thibodeau — and Timberwolves owner Glen Taylor — are not convinced that they’ve received the best offer they can for Butler.
+Their prudence might have turned interested parties off for the time being.

 “The Timberwolves suggested that Jimmy Butler rest vs. Utah tonight and there’s an expectation that he will join the team on flight to Bay Area to play Golden State on Friday.
-Teams talking to Minnesota about trades say that the asking price remains steep,” a tweet of Wojnarowski has addressing Wednesday’s news reads.
+Teams talking to Minnesota about trades say that the asking price remains steep,” Wojnarowski wrote on Twitter, addressing Wednesday’s news.